Forming and registering your Oregon limited liability company requires five basic steps. And we’re here to guide you throughout the process.

 Once you have your designator chosen, you have the option to reserve your company’s name to ensure no one else takes it while you’re finishing the registration process.
 Oregon allows you to reserve a business name for 120 days for a fee.

-In addition, you might be interested in securing a DBA name.
-A DBA (“Doing Business As”) name, also known as an “assumed name,” is an alternate name you can use for your business.
 To secure a DBA in Oregon, you’ll go back through the name search to ensure the name you’ll use is available.
 If it is, you’ll fill out a new Assumed Name Registration form.
 There’s a filing fee for this, and the filing is good for two years.
 Our DBA service can take care of this for you.

 Enter your desired business name to get started

 Every LLC in Oregon is required to designate a registered agent for their company.
 Your Oregon registered agent can be an individual or business entity, as long as they meet state requirements.
-They’ll need to work in-state and be available for contact during normal business hours (typically 9 a.m. to 5 p.m. local time).
-The street address of their business cannot be a P.O. box or something similar.

 Can you be your own Oregon registered agent?
 Technically, yes.
 Some companies decide to have an owner serve as their registered agent, but this isn’t always a good idea.
-Since the government will be reaching out to this agent with important legal documents (potentially including service of process), you won’t want to have this happen at your office, where you’ll be meeting with clients during normal business hours.
+Since the government will be reaching out to this agent with important legal documents (potentially including service of process), you likely won’t want to have this happen at your office, where you’ll be meeting with clients during normal business hours.

+Many LLCs opt to hire professional registered agent services for this purpose.
 Here are a couple reasons why you might want to utilize a professional registered agent service rather than acting as your own registered agent:

 Filing official government documents like this can be intimidating for many people, which is why we’re here.
-With our business formation plans, our team of professionals handles the filing for you to make sure it’s done quickly and correctly the first time.
+With our business formation services, our team of professionals handles the filing for you to make sure it’s done quickly and correctly the first time.
 But, although we can handle this for you, we’ll show you how the process works below.

 You’ll need the below information handy to complete the Articles of Organization form: